Lesson 5 of 5

 Gamma Near Expiration

-Gamma spikes for near-the-money options as expiration approaches.
-This makes your position extremely sensitive to stock moves.
-A $1 stock move that would have changed your P&L by $20 at 30 DTE might change it by $60 at 2 DTE.
-This is the primary reason professional sellers close or roll before the final week.
+Gamma spikes hard for near-the-money options.
+A $1 stock move that changed your P&L by $20 at 30 DTE might change it by $60 at 2 DTE.
+Same stock move, 3x the impact.
+I've seen wheel traders give back weeks of profit in a single afternoon because they held into expiration week.
+Don't be that person.
+Close or roll before the final week.

 Vega Near Expiration